-- Think about Plan B. Spend some time thinking about back-up plans for potentially sticky situations.
+- Think about an Alternative Plan.
+Spend some time thinking about back-up plans for potentially sticky situations.
 If your phone dies, do you have a few numbers memorized to get help?
 Do you have emergency cash in case you can’t use a credit card?
 Do you have the address to your dorm or college memorized?
 If you drive, is there a spare key hidden, gas in your car, and a set of jumper cables?

 - Be secure.
 Lock your door and windows when you’re asleep and when you leave the room.
 If people constantly prop open the main door to the dorm or apartment, tell security or a trusted authority figure.

 Source: Rape, Abuse, & Incest National Network